Quantcast

 Initially, I even dropped the drama a few episodes after the main leads’ wedding (Ep.
 18) because I felt the story was starting to drag.
 But I’m so glad I picked it up again, because "Blossom" has proven itself to be my absolute favorite C-drama!
 Definitely recommend 💕

-First of all, Meng Ziyi and Li Yunrui’s chemistry is simply unmatched.
-The way their characters supported each other, those subtle, knowing gazes, and the quiet tenderness between them: Every time they appeared on screen together, my heart melted. 😭 I’ve never felt this kind of warmth watching any other on-screen couple before.
+Meng Ziyi and Li Yunrui’s chemistry is unmatched.
+The way their characters gaze each other, those subtle gazes omg!!
+And the quiet tenderness between them: every time they appeared on screen together, my heart melted 😭 I’ve never felt this kind of warmth watching any other on-screen couple before.
 Dou Zhao and Song Mo were truly made for each other, total green flags!
 It was so beautiful to watch how their relationship developed.
 I absolutely love it when we get smart, capable leads who bring out the best in each other.
 I genuinely don’t think I’ll ever get over them, and now I can't wait for "Tigers Sniff the Rose"! 🎉🎉

 And on top of all that, the cinematography, color grading and overall production were absolutely stunning.
 Truly a work of art - the production team ate!!